Welcome to Reception!

 Cartoon funny numbers or comic digits set.
 Creature monsters illustration

 In Numeracy this term, we will continue to look at and developing our number skills.
 We will be looking at place value and counting to 20 and then beyond according to the stage appropriate for your child.
-We will begin to count in tens and twos and investigate the patterns that we see.
-We will look at the formation of numbers and use rhymes to help us remember.
+We will be counting backwards from ten and then from 20 so that we can begin to understand taking away.
+We will look at the formation of numbers and use rhymes to help with the recall of formation.
 We will use the outdoor environment to find and form numbers and begin to count amounts in games and using natural objects We will sing number songs on a daily basis counting both backwards and forwards and use shapes in our play.
-We will continue a repeating pattern with toys and will sort toys according to materials they are made from and old and new.
-As part of our context we will be comparing height and weight of different toys and use vocabulary relating to this.
-We will collect data about our favourite old toys represent this in picture form.
+We will continue a repeating pattern with natural materials and will sort people pictures according to different criteria.
+As part of our context we will be comparing height and length.
+We will be comparing the length of our feet and how far we can jump.
+We will collect data about the way that we look and represent this in picture form, forming questions about the data collected and answering using this.
 We will begin to look at time and what we do during different parts of the day.

 https://www.topmarks.co.uk/ordering-and-sequencing/shape-patterns Patterns with shapes